What causes tetanus?

 tetanus toxoid?

-It’s like alphabet soup!
+Its like alphabet soup!

 Tetanus toxoid is available as a single shot (TT) but

-it rarely is given that way as it’s best to also provide
+it rarely is given that way as its best to also provide

 needed protection against other diseases at the same